rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

     itemSelected = event.GetData()
     category = categoryList.content.GetChild(itemSelected[0])

-    ShowDetailsScreen(category.GetChild(itemSelected[1]), 0, false)
+    ShowDetailsView(category.GetChild(itemSelected[1]), 0, false)
  end sub
 ```

-This launches the Details screen for the piece of content that you would like to play.
+This launches the Details View for the piece of content that you would like to play.

-Finally back in the ShowEpisodePickerScreen(seasonContent) we show the screen and return it'this will trigger job to show this screen
+Finally back in the ShowEpisodePickerView(seasonContent) we show the View and return it'this will trigger job to show this View

 ```
 m.top.ComponentController.callFunc("show", {